Residential heat pumps

 Cooperation with selected partners

-Alongside CAREL-branded products, a strategic role is played by cooperation with selected partners, allowing the rapid integration of ready-to-use new features.
+Alongside CAREL-branded products, a strategic role is played by our cooperation with selected partners, allowing the rapid integration of immediately functional new features.

 In a context where homes are becoming increasingly smart and high-performance, CAREL can offer its customers a connected system for unit and zone supervision to efficiently manage energy, maximising indoor comfort.